-SB324, Increasing Size of Parole Board & Internal Selection of Chair -

-Sponsored by Sen. Clyde Chambliss (Autauga, Chilton, Coosa, Elmore & Tallapoosa), this legislation would have increased the number of Parole Board members from 3 to 5 and allow the members of the Board to select their own chair (which is now appointed by the Governor).
+SB324, Increasing Size of Parole Board & Internal Selection of Chair - the members of the Board to select their own chair (which is now appointed by the Governor).
 The bill was introduced late in the Session but moved rapidly through the Senate and received a favorable report (barely) from the House Judiciary Committee, but along with District Attorney's and the Attorney General's Office, WE FOUGHT SB324, and it did NOT get to the House Floor.
 We don't see the need for additional Board members and are adamant that the Chair's appointment should be the Governor's decision, as the state's chief executive primarily responsible for public safety.
 As anyone who has attended a Parole Hearing has witnessed, the Parole Board Chair sets the tone for these important hearings and takes the lead on establishing its rules.
 The bill also would have altered the nominee's confirmation process and the setting of subsequent hearing dates, and the Parole Guidelines were addressed in this legislation.
 Fortunately, the bill died but may come back next year.